Last Updated: February 2026 10 min read

 Mistakes to Avoid When Selling During Divorce

 1. Don't list the house without your spouse's agreement.
 If a lis pendens is filed, the sale will be blocked.
-Always coordinate through attorneys.
+Coordinate through attorneys before signing a sale contract.

 2. Don't make major renovations.
 You won't recoup the investment, and the other spouse may dispute how the costs are allocated.